 Specific statutes that affect how and when you can file a lawsuit govern personal injury claims in Georgia.

-• Statute of limitations: In most personal injury cases, you have two years from the date of injury to file a claim.
+Statute of limitations: In most personal injury cases, the Georgia statute is two years from the date of injury to file a claim.
 Wrongful death cases are also generally limited to two years.

-Our firm regularly appears in Fulton County Superior Court, DeKalb County State Court, and other Atlanta-area courts.
-We are also members of the Georgia State Bar Association, which sets ethical and professional standards for attorneys across the state.
+Our firm regularly appears in Fulton County Superior Court, DeKalb County State Court, and courtrooms throughout the Atlanta metropolitan area.
+As members of the State Bar of Georgia, we adhere to the highest ethical and professional standards in serving our clients.

-Our Personal Injury Lawyer in Georgia Knows How Insurance Companies Operate
+How Our Atlanta Personal Injury Lawyers Handle Insurance Companies

 The process of bringing a claim in Georgia typically involves several steps: